 In October 2019, I was looking for a challenge.

-University was going ok, but I didn't feel stimulated enough, and wanted to see what else there was on offer.
+University (look mum, I'm on the front page!) was going ok, but I didn't feel stimulated enough, and wanted to see what else there was on offer.
 Turns out paying £9k per year to learn from 20 year old textbooks isn't exactly riveting, so I was looking to see what other interesting lectures I could discover on campus.
 Also, my friends and I liked to use disused seminar rooms to work in since the library was often overcrowded and I wanted an easy way to discover which seminar rooms were not being used.

 I also wanted to stretch my legs and learn a bit of Golang, Kubernetes, Typescript and Graph databases.